esturcke/cmsc-636-data-vis/assignment-3/readme.md

 > similar items with aggregation and how to represent such an aggregation.

-To some extend cleaning up the graphs might also help see bimodal distributions clearer as long as the bundling is done in such a way that a single therapy may potentially split and bundle towards multiple areas.
-I’m not sure what it would entail to do this.
+To some extend cleaning up the graphs might also help see bimodal distributions of issue (1) clearer as long as the bundling is done in such a way that a single therapy may potentially split and bundle towards multiple areas.
+I’m not sure what it would entail to do this, but perhaps varying something like the bundling strength parameter might work.

+### Sketch

 ## Part 2: Implementation